Panoptikum-social/blog.panoptikum.social/pages/community.md

 To start this section I've interviewed Stefan and asked my questions.
 Hopefully YOUR questions will follow and this section grows.

 ### Information for Podcasters
-Q: Which information will Panoptikum offer to podcasters?
+Q: Which information does Panoptikum offer to podcasters?

-A: Panoptikum will show statistics regarding podcasts directly on the page.
-In the future an API will offer the possibility for podcasters to retrieve data to build their own statistics.
-No information regarding single listeners will be offered via the API.
+A: Panoptikum shows statistics regarding podcasts directly on the page.
+The API offers the possibility for podcasters to retrieve data to build their own statistics.
+No information regarding single listeners is be offered via the API.

 ### Privacy
 Q: What happens with the information (user registration, subscription list) I provide?

 A: Panoptikum tries to ask (and save) only information that is required to offer the service.
 It does not intend to collect demographic data or to identify single persons.
-During the registration you will be asked for an email address (required for password recovery), an user name (used for your reviews, comments and likes) and a password (for login).
+During the registration you are asked for an email address (required for password recovery), an user name (used for your reviews, comments and likes) and a password (for login).
 You can choose any user name as long as it has not ben taken yet within Panoptikum.
-Panoptikum will use your uploaded subscription list to add podcasts to the Panoptikum podcast list and store that you are a subscriber.
-Panoptikum will store your reviews, comments and likes.
+Panoptikum uses your uploaded subscription list to add podcasts to the Panoptikum podcast list and store that you are a subscriber.
+Panoptikum stores your reviews, comments and likes.

 ### Registration
 Q: What are the benefits for me, if I register myself at Panoptikum?